diaxxu/weird-EDF-Jet-/README.md

 - Balance your CG around the fan for stability.
 - Make sure your duct is smooth inside to reduce turbulence.
-- This jet require rc experience since its a forward-swept wing
+- This jet require rc experience since its a forward-swept wing(inspired by the Su-47)

 ## Usage